Shared Task: Biomedical Translation Task

 You will receive a mail with the confirmation of your registration.

-The test files will be available in the WMT'20 biomedical task Google Drive folder ("test_sets" folder).
+The Medline test files are available in the WMT'22 biomedical task Google Drive folder.

 The format for the submission files should include the original test file name preceded by the team identifier